bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Unlike the 'label' command, it always treats the text as normal text, and not the math expression.
 If two or more coordinates are present, the multi-line text paragraph will be repeated in each of these locations.

+In addition, the 'text' command has the capability to style the font using the "fontfamily" and "fontstyle" style options.

+    text.ulft {fontfamily:monospace,fontstyle:italic,fontsize:7,dx:-0.5} "degree\\ 3" (-3,2)

 Each 'text' command can also include alignments which are shown below.